Amey (company): 20th century

-Amey was founded in 1921 by William Charles Amey; it was initially based in Oxfordshire and acted as quarry operator.
-During the Second World War, the company experienced significant growth due to its involvement in fulfilling wartime demands, including an arrangement that saw Amey participate in the construction of multiple air bases on behalf of the Royal Air Force.
+Amey was founded in 1921 by William Amey; it was initially based in Oxfordshire and acted as quarry operator.
+During World War II, the company experienced significant growth due to its involvement in fulfilling wartime demands, including an arrangement that saw Amey participate in the construction of multiple air bases on behalf of the Royal Air Force.
 In 1959, the company was responsible for the supply of gravel for the construction of the M1 motorway between London and Birmingham.
 During that same year, Amey became a public company.

-It was first listed on the London Stock Exchange in 1963.
+It was first listed on the London Stock Exchange in 1959.
 Ronald William Amey took over the business from his father, and agreed the sale of the company in 1972.
 The family had a close association with Abingdon School, where the Amey Theatre is named after them.
 For a time, the Amey head office was in Sutton Courtenay, Vale of White Horse, near Abingdon.
 Between 1972 and 1989, the company was owned by Consolidated Gold Fields, and used the names Amey Roadstone and ARC.
 During this period, Amey Roadstone continued to undertake several major projects on behalf of the British government, included construction work at Mount Pleasant Airfield on the Falkland Islands, which was completed in 1986.
 In 1974, the company bought Stephen Toulson & Sons.

 During 1989, Hanson purchased Amey Roadstone from Consolidated Gold Fields, returning the firm back to private ownership.
 In 1995, Amey was refloated on the London Stock Exchange; around this time, the company's management team made the strategic decision to focus its efforts upon the support services delivery sector.
-To this end, in 1999, Amey acquired Comax, a secure services specialist.
-One year later, the company's listing on the stock exchange was changed to 'support services' to reflect the business' new direction.
+In 1999, Amey acquired Comax, a secure services specialist.